SMesh: Radio Sensor Networks to Support Fire Management

 Cutting-Edge Technology

-Deploying a network of low-cost, low-power air quality sensors connected via radio to monitor smoke in remote areas.
+Deploying a network of low-cost, low-power environmental sensors connected via radio to monitor fire and smoke in remote areas.

 Environmental Impact